Homemade Blackberry Syrup with Rosemary and Vanilla

 When I got home, a few presents in hand, I vowed to myself and to my husband that I would never do that again.
 I haven’t.
 We buy gifts for the children in our lives, but rarely for any of the adults.

 Instead, I spend time in the kitchen making things for the people we love, so when Driscoll’s Berries told me about their Made With Love campaign, I knew it was a perfect fit.
 From chutneys to jams to flavored sugars and salts, we try to put a lot of love into our homemade gifts and that’s what this season is all about for Driscoll’s.
-Well love and awesome prizes like a Kitchenaid Stand Mixer (enter to win now!)

-This syrup is perfect for homemade sodas, creative cocktails, pancakes and waffles, drizzling over ice cream or cake, or even dressing up a nice piece of grilled meat.
+This homemade blackberry syrup is perfect for homemade sodas, creative cocktails, pancakes and waffles, drizzling over ice cream or cake, or even dressing up a nice piece of grilled meat.
 It keeps for a couple of weeks in the refrigerator or up to six months in the freezer.
 The hint of rosemary adds sophistication to the sweet berry flavor.